Creditor Lawsuits: What to Expect When the Case Is in Court

 • Request for admissions.
 A request from one party to the other to admit or deny certain allegations in the lawsuit.

 • Request for inspection.
-A request by one party to look at tangible items (other than writings) in the possession of the other party.
+A request by one party to look at tangible items (other than writings) in the other party's possession.
 For instance, if you raise as an affirmative defense that the painter who sued you spilled paint on your rug and can't be removed, the painter may request to inspect the rug.

 • Request for physical examination.
 A request by one party that a doctor examine the other party if the other party's health is at issue.